Photonic integrated circuit: Agriculture and food

 Sensors play a role in innovations in agriculture and the food industry in order to reduce wastage and detect diseases.
-Light sensing technology powered by PICs can measure variables beyond the range of the human eye, allowing the food supply chain to detect disease, ripeness and nutrients in fruit and plants.
-It can also help food producers to determine soil quality and plant growth, as well as measuring emissions.
-A new, miniaturised, near-infrared sensor, developed by MantiSpectra, is small enough to fit into a smartphone, and can be used to analyse chemical compounds of products like milk and plastics.
+Light sensing technology powered by PICs can sense non-visible light, allowing detection of disease, ripeness and nutrients in fruit and plants.
+It can also help food producers to determine soil quality and plant growth.
+It can also measure CO_{2} emissions.
+Near-infrared spectromoters have been miniaturized and can be used to analyse products such as milk and plastics.